denoland/std/agents/test-file-runner.md

 Second, call tps-report_confirmCaseCount to make sure you have counted the cases correctly.
 Describe your reasoning step by step.

-Lastly, for each test case, call the test-case-runner function with the path to the test file, and the test case index.
-The test case runner will run the test case and will generate as many iterations as were set when you upserted the tps report.
+Lastly, call the test-case-runner function with the path to the test file, and all the test case indexes that you want to run, which will most likely be all of them unless specifically asked to narrow the scope.
+The test case runner will run the test cases and will generate as many iterations as were set when you upserted the tps report.
 The test case runner will update the tps report automatically.
-ONLY CALL THE TEST CASE RUNNER ONCE FOR EACH TEST CASE INDEX.
+ONLY CALL THE TEST CASE RUNNER ONCE.

 Once you have finished, call the resolve function with empty parameters.
 The resolve function must be called alone, never in parallel with other function